slayerjk/faz-get-reports/README.md

     * log-dir(custom log-dir; logs_get-faz-reports is default),
     * keep-logs(number of logs to keep, 7 is default),
     * m(mailing on, use 'data/mailing.json')
+    * mailing-file(full path to 'mailing.json', default is in the "data/mailing.json")

 <h2>Description</h2>